-Before starting the Participant Authorization Procedures, an applicant should review the Stage 4: Authorize market and program participation page of the IESO website before completing the online application form, which can be accessed from that page.
+Before starting the Participant Authorization Procedures, an Applicant should review the Stage 4: Authorize market and program participation page of the IESO website and complete the Register an Organisation online application form, which can be accessed from that page.

 The online application form is divided into four parts, as described in Table 2-1.